lilithgannone/ics385spring2026/week4/qrcode-hw4b/readme.md

 ## Overview
 This project is an extension of the QR code project program.
 Students were tasked to take the initial QR project code and add functionalities to it, making it more user-friendly and safer for users to store their work without losing their previous QR codes.
 I began the project by asking Codex to add comments to the initial code so I understood what it did.
 I then thought about the additions I wanted to make.
 I created prompts and added an instructional portion to the code to reflect these changes.
 I then utilized Codex to add the functionalities, periodically checking the program and making additional changes as needed.

+## Initial functionality
+The initial program simply prompted for a URL with no validation measures and generated a QR code to qr_img.png, overwriting the existing file.
+A text file would also be generated, including the URL that was input by the user.
+No instructions were given to users, and prompts were very minimal.

 ## What I Did
 - Researched QR codes for security, formatting, and ideal file type information.
 Investigated popular QR code generation sites.
 Went through the Udemy project.
 - Wrote the entirety of this readme.md file.